purdeaandrei/course_structure/README.md

 When ready, click START.

 It is recommended to put the browser into full-screen mode at this stage.
+You can do this by clicking a non-button area of the stopwatch screen, or by pressing "F" on the keyboard, or using your browser's full-screen feature.

 You may use the on-screen navigation buttons (if they have been enabled), to pause and/or to skip or go back to sections.
 There is also a feature where you may request